Patarei Prison: 1991 until the present

 private partnership as 'Culture Park', a venue for music and arts events, with the main building complex largely untouched.
 In 2013 visitors were being encouraged to take a self-guided 'urban exploration' with no formal interpretation or guidebook; this was described as a 'refreshing approach... result[ing] in a haunting and ultimately moving visitor experience.

 Europa Nostra, Europe’s leading organisation for preserving cultural heritage, designated the Patarei naval fortress among seven of Europe’s most endangered sites in 2016.
 The National Heritage Board of Estonia warned about the danger of losing the structure if no restorations are conducted.

 State Real Estate Ltd. oversaw the building while many discussions took place regarding improving the state of the complex, preservation of its historical significance and possible future arrangements of the building.
 The principal proposals were a museum complex, a cultural and leisure centre, a hotel with a yacht harbour, offices and apartments.
 In 2019, Estonian entrepreneur Urmas Sõõrumaa bought the complex for €4.6 million.
 Sõõrumaa intends to execute a combination of the aforementioned ideas.

 In 2019, Patarei Prison Museum opened in the complex on the initiative of the Estonian Institute of Historical Memory.
-The International Museum for the Victims of Communism and an accompanying research centre is expected to open in 2026.
+The International Museum for the Victims of Communism and an accompanying research centre was opened on the 14th of June 2026.